Here are the items that we found.

 About Álvaro Retana

 Álvaro Retana (1890-1970) was the son of the politician, diplomat, and writer Wenceslao Retana and Adela Ramírez de Arellano.
 He is considered the best author of erotic novels of the early 20th century.
 He was also a journalist, couturier, draftsman, costume designer, and poet, as well as a scholar of popular genres and an innovator in Spanish stage design.
-Casual and frivolous, his more than sixty novels feature most of the so-called sexual "transgressions" of the time, such as sadomasochistic, homosexual and bisexual relationships, threesomes, and foursomes.
+Casual and frivolous, his more than sixty novels feature most of the so-called sexual "transgressions" of the time, such as sadomasochistic relationships, homosexual and bisexual relationships, threesomes, and foursomes.
 During the dictatorship of Primo de Rivera, and following the ensuing persecution of erotic writers, he was prosecuted and imprisoned.
 He remained in Madrid during the Civil War, where he continued his literary career and collaborated in the entertainment world.
 He was sentenced to death in 1939, although his sentence was commuted and he was released in 1948.
 He was never able to write erotic novels again, nor did he see his designs performed in theaters.
 Until the end of his life, he fought against censorship and social conventions.

 Book details: